tejasnikumbh/viewings_service/README.md

   	params => ``` user_id=<some_id>&user_type=<tenant or host>&status=<R or C or D>```

     	- Functionality
     		- Can be used to retrieve all confirmed viewings for tenant [user_id, tenant, C]
     		- Can be used to retrieve all confirmed viewings for hosts [user_id, host, C]
+    	- Validations
+    		- Checks if all parameters exist and are in proper format
+    		- Checks if user exists
+    		- Checks if user is of the specified type [tenant or host]
     	- Example

         	``` 0.0.0.0:8000/api/v1/viewings/user_id=1&user_type=tenant&status=C ```
         	``` 0.0.0.0:8000/api/v1/viewings/user_id=1&user_type=host&status=C ```
     	- Additional functionality
     		- Can be used to retrieve all viewings for a particular user & type
     		- Can be used to retrieve Requested Viewings for a particular user & type
     		- Can be used to retrieve Declined Viewings for a particular user & type
     	- Sample Response

     ```javascript
     [